 Vitamin K is essential for strong, healthy bones and plays a vital role in blood clotting.
 A study published in Integrative Medicine: A Clinician's Journal says that vitamin K2 is also useful in keeping blood vessels' walls clear of calcium deposits.

 So far, there haven't been any scientifically valid human studies on the effects of vitamin K2 on oral health.
-There have only been discussions and hypotheses put forward about the potential benefits of vitamin K2 for your teeth, such as one published in Medical Hypotheses.
+There have only been discussions and hypotheses put forward about the potential benefits of vitamin K2 for your teeth, such as one published in Medical Hypotheses, a medical journal released by Dutch publisher Elsevier.
 This hypothesis suggests vitamin K2 may play a role in preventing cavities; however, more research needs to be conducted on the subject.